sthiede/Comparative_Genomics/day1_morning/README.md

 The summary.txt file in these directories indicates if the data passed different quality control tests in text format.
 You can visualize and assess the quality of data by opening html report in a local browser.

->vi.
+>v.
 Exit your cluster node so you don’t waste cluster resources and $$$!

->vii.
+>vi.
 Download the FastQC report to your home computer to examine

 ```
 sftp username@flux-login.arc-ts.umich.edu